chandupn17/SDC-web_site/README.md

 # SDC-website

-This is a simple website designed for the enrollment in  SDC club, providing a clean and user-friendly interface for members to log in.
+This is a simple website designed for the enrollment in  SDC club, providing a clean and user-friendly interface.